ito-org/ito-app/README.md

 ## Try it out

 You can find Android alpha releases on our releases page.
-[Click here to download the latest release.](https://github.com/ito-org/react-native-app/releases/latest) For the app to recognize other devices, make sure to enable Bluetooth.
+[Click here to find the latest release.](https://github.com/ito-org/react-native-app/releases/latest) For the app to recognize other devices, make sure to enable Bluetooth.

 ## Architecture